-- for each service performed or board day per animal, or animal sold, traded, bartered, brokered, auctioned, given away, or otherwise disposed of other than by euthanasia or death. - (C) In the case of a new applicant for a license, the initial license fee shall be one hundred dollars (\$100).
-Annual renewal of license shall be based upon the calculations stated previously in this section. - (D) A separate license shall be obtained for each physical facility operated by the applicant - (E) Operation Bark Alert.
+(C) An initial application fee is one hundred dollars (\$100).
+The renewal application fee is based upon the calculations stated previously in this section.

+(D) Operation Bark Alert.
 Each licensee subject to sections 273.325 to 273.357, RSMo, shall pay an additional annual fee of twenty-five dollars (\$25) to be used by the Department of Agriculture for the purpose of administering Operation Bark Alert or any successor program.